 The National Council of Cherokee Indians approved resolutions repealing its ordinance of secession, renouncing its support for the Confederacy, declaring new support for the U.S., and abolishing slavery in the Cherokee Nation.
 The council’s decision to change course was difficult because many Cherokee slaveholders sympathized with the Confederacy, and many who did not own slaves wanted to stay neutral.
 Prominent Cherokee leader John Ross had urged allying with the Confederates after their victories at Bull Run and Wilson’s Creek in 1861, arguing that they would likely win the war, and that Confederate land bordered the Indian Territory on three sides.

-However, the Confederacy could do little to aid the Native Americans in the Indian Territory, leading to widespread poverty, famine, and death.
+However, the Confederacy could do little to aid the Natives in the Indian Territory, leading to widespread poverty, famine, and death.
 Indians serving the Confederacy had not been paid for months, and the government commandeered their horses.
-As long as the Cherokee sided with the Confederacy, the U.S. government would not pay them annuities promised in prior treaties.
+As long as the Cherokee sided with the Confederacy, the U.S. government would not pay their annuities as had been promised in prior treaties.

-Finally, Unionist Indian forces serving in the Federal Army of the Frontier were dispatched under Colonel William A. Phillips to protect not only the suffering Indians in the Indian Territory, but the refugees who had fled to Missouri and Kansas as well.
-Phillips and Brigadier General James G. Blunt provided $12,000 worth of supplies for relief.
+Finally, Unionist Indian forces serving in the Federal Army of the Frontier were dispatched under Colonel William A. Phillips to protect not only the suffering Natives in the Indian Territory, but the refugees who had fled to Missouri and Kansas as well.
+Phillips and Brigadier-General James G. Blunt provided $12,000 worth of supplies for relief.

 During this time, Colonel Stand Watie, a Cherokee serving the Confederacy, led his force back into the Indian Territory to prevent the Cherokee Nation from assembling the Council and voting to support the U.S. The Council assembled under Phillips’s protection, without John Ross and others who supported the Confederacy.